-Only Natural Pet MaxMeat Dog Food earns the Advisor’s top rating of 5 stars.
+Only Natural Pet MaxMeat Dog Food receives the Advisor’s top rating of 5 stars.

-The Only Natural Pet MaxMeat product line includes three air-dried dog foods.
+The Only Natural Pet MaxMeat product line lists three air-dried dog foods.

 The following is a list of recipes available at the time of this review.

 - Only Natural Pet MaxMeat Chicken Morsels

 - Only Natural Pet MaxMeat Lamb and Cod Morsels

 Only Natural Pet MaxMeat Chicken Morsels was selected to represent the other products in the line for this review.